 Most consultations start with you explaining your idea.
 This can be anything from a fully formed concept to a rough feeling or reference images.
 The artist will ask questions to clarify what you want, such as style, size, placement, symbolism, and how open you are to artistic interpretation.
 This is also the time to talk honestly about what you like, what you don’t like, and any tattoos you already have that the new piece needs to work around.

 Placement is usually discussed in detail.
 The artist may ask to see the area you’re thinking about and talk through how the design will flow with your body.
-They’ll also mention things like pain level, visibility, and how certain placements heal or fade faster than others.
+They’ll also mention things like visibility, and how certain placements heal or how the tattoo may look over time.
 This helps avoid surprises later.

 Health and safety topics may come up, especially if you have allergies, medical conditions, or skin concerns.
 The artist might ask about previous tattoo experiences, how you heal, or whether you’ve had issues with scarring or reactions before.
 This helps them adjust their approach if needed.